NSSTC/sim-ecs/README.md

 All components, systems and queries need to be registered at the start.

+### AoS vs SoA

+Sim-ecs uses the AoS (Array of Structs) approach, because it leads to much more control on the library side, and better lends itself to the promises we make about sim-ecs.
+The result is a polished experience with simple usage.

+An SoA (Struct of Arrays) on the other hand is an approach famously used by bitecs to get performance out of low-level mechanics in JS.
+This means it has overall better raw performance, but puts a lot of responsibilities on the lib-users' side.
+This leads to more time spend developing ecs features, which already exist in sim-ecs.

 ## Why use sim-ecs

 Sim-ecs was created out of the lack of a fast, featured ECS library for TypeScript, which is able to handle